Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 \subsection{Implementation and Experiment Settings}

-We implement our pruning method into a Python program.
-All neural network models are trained, pruned, and evaluated based on TensorFlow v2.3.0.
+We implement our pruning method in Python.
+All neural network models are trained, pruned, and evaluated based on TensorFlow.
 Our toolkit accepts any legitimate format of neural network models trained by TensorFlow.
 It also allows the user to configure the pruning target and the number of pruning per epoch.
-Given a model as input, it automatically identifies the fully connected hidden layers, prunes the hidden units from those layers, and stops once the pruning has reached the setting threshold (e.g., 80\% of hidden units have been cut off).
-Our source code is made available online\footnote{The source code is hosted at \url{https://github.com/mark-h-meng/nnprune}.} to facilitate future research on similar topics.
+Given a model as input, it automatically identifies the fully-connected hidden layers, prunes the hidden units from them, and stops once the pruning has reached the setting threshold (e.g., 80\% of hidden units have been cut off).

 To evaluate our method on diverse mainstream neural network applications, we select four representative datasets ranging from structured tabular data to images, with labels for both \emph{binary classification} and \emph{multi-class classification}.
 For each dataset, we select a unique architecture of neural network model to fit the classification task.
-To this end, we refer to the most popular example models on \emph{Kaggle}\footnote{https://www.kaggle.com/ (accessed in July 2021). }.
+To this end, we refer to the most popular example FC or CNN models on \emph{Kaggle}\footnote{https://www.kaggle.com/ (accessed in July 2022). }.
 We have trained four models with different architectures, covering both purely fully connected MLPs and CNNs.
-All models are trained with a 0.001 learning rate and 20 epochs.
+All models are equipped with ReLU activation and are trained with a 0.001 learning rate for 20 epochs.
 The number of fully connected layers and hidden units per layer varies among these models.
-Besides that, we also test our method with models that use different activation functions.
-We have trained another two models separately with ReLU and sigmoid for each of MNIST and CIFAR-10 datasets respectively.
-The diversification of the models is to evaluate the generalizability of our method~(\textbf{RQ1}).
-The details of the four used datasets and six pre-trained models are listed in Table~\ref{tab:table-dataset}.
+The diversification of tested models is to evaluate the generalizability of our method~(\textbf{RQ1}).
+The details of the four used datasets and pre-trained models are listed in Table~\ref{tab:table-datasets}.